netxms/netxms-doc/admin/event-processing.rst

 set for a rule and that rule is matched, subsequent rules (with higher rule number) will not be processed.

+Rules with empty filter (no events, no source objects, no severity filter, no time filter, and no filtering script) are ignored.

 :guilabel:`Event Processing Policy` rules are managed using :guilabel:`Event Processing Policy Editor` available in :guilabel:`Configuration --> Event Processing Policy`.